orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 - How should materiality models be externally anchored?
 - How should self-declared materiality be labeled in audit reports?
 - How should A-DAP distinguish between adoption of its vocabulary and satisfaction of its separability criterion?
+- How should objective-indexed NDC be reported by solvers?
+- How should recovery substitution be detected in public repositories and mirrors?
+- How should proof surfaces be tested for practical invertibility?
+- How should availability be optimized differently for public proof objects, sensitive payloads, and dangerous payloads?

 These are not minor implementation details.